RafaelAlmeida264/job_interview_exercise/README.md

 - go to the "App.vue" file and remove the comment from the line 12;
 - the feedback message will now appear in the browser, under the list of airports, just as I had planned before.
 - but since I ended up not using this component, we can leave this line of code as a comment.

+### Created Components

+For this application, I created the following components:

+- Button.vue:
+  There are three types of buttons in the application: a button with icon (used to add a new aiport to the list), a primary action button (used to confirm the creation of a new airport, to confirm the update of data for a specific airport, or to cancel the request to delete an airport), and a secondary action button (used to cancel the request to create an airport or update its data, or to confirm the request to delete an airport).

+- Form.vue:
+  There are two types of forms: one for creating an airport and another for updating an airport's data.
+The only difference between them is the tile, "Insert New Airport" and "Update Airport Data", and the fact that I supply an airport (from the list of airports) when I need to update its information.<br>
+  The form has two inputs, one for IATA and one for Name.
+It also has two buttons, one to cancel and one to confirm the operation.
+Finally, it has its own area to list all the error messages when validating the data.<br>
+  With regard to the error messages, I chose to show them only after the user clicks the "Confirm" button for the first time.
+After that, they appear and disappear as the user types something into the input boxes.
+Out of personal preference, I don't think it would be right to show the error messages as soon as the user opens the popup and/or starts typing something.<br>
+  I confess that I didn't do something I would have liked to have done: although the data update is working, when the popup is opened it doesn't show the user the old data for the respective airport.
+That said, the user is obliged to enter all the data (although in this case there are only two) if they only want to change one of them - which shouldn't happen!

+- List.vue:
+  The list has a header with the number of airports created, and a list with as many items as there are airports.
+When creating a new list, I provide the list of airports already created (or an empty list if none exists yet) stored in LocalStorage.

+- ListItem.vue:
+  A list item corresponds to an airport with two pieces of information (IATA and Name), separated by a comma.
+When creating a new item, I supply an airport from the list of airports (which already contains the required data).
+When the cursor hovers an item, it is highlighted and displays two new buttons, one to edit the information of the respective airport, and the other to delete it from the list.

+- DeletePopup.vue:
+  This popup is just a Yes/No form with two buttons to confirm/cancel the request to delete a selected airport.

+- Feedback.vue:
+  Note: I created this sixth component as something additional to what was requested in the exercise.
+However, it is not executed during the application.
+I believe there should be an alert message (in shades of green, for example) when the user successfully completes the creation of a new airport and when they remove an airport from the list.
+Likewise, when something goes wrong, a similar message (in shades of red) should also appear (this last design is not present in the code).